Employer of Record

 Types of Long-Stay Visas for Employment

-If you’re considering employment in Germany, various categories of Long-Stay Visas are available:
+If you’re considering employment in Germany, various categories of long-stay visas or residence titles are available:

-• Self-Employment Visa: For those aiming to start a business or work as freelancers.
+• Self-Employment Visa or residence permit: For those aiming to start a business or work on a self-employed basis.

-• Jobseeker Visa: For individuals who want to search for job opportunities while living in Germany.
+• Jobseeker or opportunity-based routes: For individuals who want to search for job opportunities in Germany under the applicable legal framework.

 Visa Requirements by Nationality